Sustainability

 • A lack of professional tools to visualise the environmental impact of travel (31%)

-• A lack of policy flexibility and adaptability (31%).
+• A lack of policy flexibility and adaptability (31%)

-Many APAC organisations (71%) already realise they need to harness technology to become sustainable effectively.
+Many APAC organisations (71%) already recognise they need to harness technology to become sustainable effectively.
 About 38% currently have software in place to support corporate travel and expense management, while 33% plan to acquire such software “very soon”.
-About 60% of APAC respondents said they have good or excellent business travel data for their software to analyse.

 Staying Grounded